 (1) The amounts presented for each fiscal year were determined as of the collective Net pension (asset)/liability which is 6-30 of the City's current calendar year.

 Note: This schedule is intended to show information for ten years.
-Additional years will be displayed as they become available.

-CITY OF MURDO FOR THE EIGHT YEARS ENDING DECEMBER 31, 2021 SUPPLEMENTARY INFORMATION
+CITY OF MURDO FOR THE TEN YEARS ENDING DECEMBER 31, 2023 SUPPLEMENTARY INFORMATION

 SCHEDULE OF THE CITY'S CONTRIBUTIONS TO THE SOUTH DAKOTA RETIREMENT SYSTEM